-Some commentators might argue that this underdevelopment is a result of abundant natural resources, timber, nickel, precious gems (particularly sapphires), vanilla cloves and orchids are all famed Malagasy produce.
-But this wealth is another example of the natural resource curse, instead of enriching all 24 million Malagasies, exports of costly gems, highly sought after rosewood and vanilla has typically just benefited the nation’s elite, transnational firms and criminals with very little trickling down to the masses.
+Some commentators might argue that this underdevelopment is a result of abundant natural resources.
+Timber, nickel, precious gems (particularly sapphires), vanilla cloves and orchids are all famed Malagasy produce.
+But this wealth is another example of the natural resource curse, instead of enriching all 24 million Malagasies.
+Exports of costly gems, highly sought after rosewood and vanilla have typically just benefited the nation’s elite, transnational firms and criminals with very little trickling down to the masses.

-Governance is a major stumbling block on the island, instability, coups which led to diplomatic isolation and the fact that the government’s sphere of influence doesn’t fully extend across the whole country make it a daunting place to invest.
+Governance is a major stumbling block on the island.
+Instability, coups which led to diplomatic isolation and the fact that the government’s sphere of influence doesn’t fully extend across the whole country make it a daunting place to invest.
 The legal system is based on French Civil Code, which is good in theory but implementation is poor and investors would be wise to avoid courts.
-It is no surprise that the country has failed in the past to become an investment hotspot, unlike its island neighbour Mauritius which has reaped the rewards through its status as an oasis of stability.
+It is no surprise that the country has failed in the past to become an investment hotspot.
+Madagascar stands in contrast to its island neighbour Mauritius which has reaped the rewards through its status as an oasis of stability.

-All this would put off most investors, but like every other corner of the globe and taking bigger risks many other nation’s firms, Chinese firms have made their mark in Madagascar with heavy investment in the mining and extractive sectors.
+All this would put off most investors, but like every other corner of the globe and taking bigger risks many other nation’s firms.
+Chinese ventures have made their mark in Madagascar with heavy investment in the mining and extractive sectors.

 Chinese involvement in Madagascar goes back to the nineteen century when many Chinese settlers moved to the island and intermarried with locals – adding to the wide mix of ethnicities that make up the Magalasy population and giving them the local moniker – “Old Chinese”.

-But now new Chinese settlers are arriving and they are not always welcome, relations between government, Chinese investors and the local populace are often strained, as the perception is that Chinese firms take natural resources, ruin the environment but just offer poorly paid work in return.
+But now new Chinese settlers are arriving and they are not always welcome.
+Relations between government, Chinese investors and the local populace are often strained.
+The perception has grown that Chinese firms take natural resources, ruin the environment but just offer poorly paid work in return.

 Like many other African nations Chinese goods have become popular in Madagascar, at the same time many Chinese extractive firms have set up operations on the island.
-Some estimates put 800 Chinese ventures across the country – one such operation is Jiuxing Mining, a company which was driven from the island by angry Magalasy farmers who accused the mine owners of ruining their farms.
+Some estimates put 800 Chinese ventures across the country – one such operation is Jiuxing Mining.
+Jiuxing was driven from the island by angry Magalasy farmers who accused the mine owners of ruining their farms.

 While widespread negativity around the mining sector is undeniable there’s another side to the Madagascan economy which has not be been fully told.

-Perhaps the greatest prize lies with Madagascar becoming a eco-tourism hotspot – its distinctive wildlife and fauna, (around 70% of its animals and plants are unique to island) not to mention spectacular beaches make it an attractive destination for adventurous holiday makers.
-The 80 or so Lemur species are perhaps the most charismatic animals that make their home on the island and a major draw for visitors, but like other species they face an uncertain future thanks to habitat destruction caused by loggers and farmers.
+Perhaps the greatest prize lies with Madagascar becoming a eco-tourism hotspot – its distinctive wildlife and fauna, (around 70% of its animals and plants are unique to island) are a major draw.
+In addition its spectacular beaches make it an attractive destination for adventurous holiday makers.
+The 80 or so Lemur species are perhaps the most charismatic animals that make their home on the island and a major draw for visitors.
+But like other species they face an uncertain future thanks to habitat destruction caused by loggers and farmers.
 Unfortunately the island has suffered from predatory forest felling, poaching, wildlife smuggling and many other environmental crimes which have destroyed much of its forest and fauna.